Our long-term goal is climate-neutral energy production.

-Climate-neutral energy is one of the focus areas of our strategy, which was updated in 2016.
+Climate-neutral energy is one of the focus areas of our strategy.
 Climate-neutral energy production means production that does not increase the levels of carbon dioxide in the atmosphere.
-We will meet our targets with diverse measures of various sizes, driven by customer needs.
-We want to be a forerunner in sustainable energy systems.